Frequently Asked Questions

 No blogging engine is going to connect those dots.
 But, hey, I’m a programmer.
 I can make that happen.
 It’s always hard to squish the human world into a structured database, but I only wanted to apply enough structure to allow for more browsability and cross-referencing.

 So in 2018 I ditched the blogging platform and wrote the site you see today, imported the unstructured lists from the WordPress blog, and ended up with something far more interesting.
-The search feature is a work in progress — sorry, it's weak — but what’s nice is that nearly everything you see on Year-End Lists is a link.
-It’s a groovy technology called hypertext.
+Nearly everything you see on Year-End Lists is a link, using a groovy technology called hypertext.

 Go on.
 Try it.
 Connect those dots.